sdasgup3/PLDI19-ArtifactEvaluation/README.md

 #### Memory Instruction Test ( ~72 secs runtime ):

-The idea is same as above ideas (when the memory instruction has an immediate or register operand) except the fact the [Strata testcases](https://raw.githubusercontent.com/sdasgup3/strata-data-private/master/data-regs/testcases.tc) are not meant to test the memory instructions (In fact the Strata project do not test or synthesize the memory instructions).
+The idea is same the as above (when the memory instruction has an immediate or register operand) except the fact the [Strata testcases](https://raw.githubusercontent.com/sdasgup3/strata-data-private/master/data-regs/testcases.tc) are not meant to test the memory instructions (In fact the Strata project do not test or synthesize the memory instructions).
 Hence, the testcases need to be modified slightly to accommodate testing memory-variants.
 For example, it we want to test `addq (%rbx), %rax`, we need to make sure that the register `%rbx` points to a valid memory address with some value to read from.
 We accomplish this using the switch `--update_tc` mentioned below.

 ```bash
 $ cd ~/TestArena